Tesla Model X review: reliability & safety rating

 Tesla Model X reliability and problems

-Tesla’s 2016 Driver Power survey result showed that owners were very positive about their cars, and the Model X was rated highly for reliability, although build quality came in for some criticism.
+Tesla’s 2022 Driver Power survey result showed that owners were very positive about their cars, although build quality came in for some criticism.
 Despite a strong second-place finish out of 29 manufacturers, a worrying 44% of Tesla owners reported a fault with their car within the first year of ownership.

 The Model X was crash-tested by Euro NCAP in late 2019, and like the Model S saloon it’s closely related to, was awarded the maximum five stars.
 Added to that, the Model X returned top results in US crash tests, with the report amounting to the Model X having “the lowest probability of occupant injury of any SUV on the road,” according to Tesla.

 The Model X certainly isn’t short of safety equipment.
 The standard autonomous emergency braking and 360-degree camera are just the start of the car’s hi-tech driver aids, which run all the way to an ‘Autopilot’ mode for the car to drive itself on the motorway.
 And with updates to the on-board technology happening all the time automatically when the car is connected to the internet, the Tesla’s driver aids can – to an extent – evolve as they update over time.